betajaen/apk-cruise/README.md

 #### Observations

-Game can be played normally.
+DOS: Game can be played normally.
 Some string errors have been observed.
 Some walkboxes errors have been noticed.
 Palette errors occur in opening cutscene.

+Amiga: Amiga can play opening cutscene with some corrupted colours (like DOS), it crashes when loading the study.

 ## ScummVM differences